 To view/print our informational brochure, please click here.

 TROSA offers a range of individual and group therapies to help individuals with issues such as depression, anxiety, and trauma.

+TROSA’s program model provides ongoing support and mentorship.
 The TROSA community relies on its members, both staff and those in the program, as key agents of change.
 These change agents influence individual attitudes, perceptions, and behaviors associated with drug use.
 Our motto, “Each One, Teach One,” reflects the importance of peer support in our program and the community’s vital role in achieving and maintaining recovery.

 Education is a key component of our treatment program.
-Research shows the more education and training individuals attain, the more successful they will be at gaining and maintaining stable employment allowing them to return to their families and communities and to maintain recovery.
+Research shows the more education and training individuals attain, the more successful they will be at gaining and maintaining stable employment, allowing them to return to their families and communities and to maintain recovery.

 Recovery is a life long process; TROSA encourages graduates to stay involved in our community.
 Our Continuing Care services help program graduates stay in recovery, employed, and crime free as they transition into the community.
 Services include transportation to and from work; access to safe, low cost housing; and support groups focusing on relapse prevention.
-The graduates’ engagement in the TROSA community benefits their recovery and helps current residents.
+Graduates’ engagement in the TROSA community benefits their recovery and helps current residents.

-If you have questions about TROSA’s residential treatment program or think that TROSA may be the right program for you, please contact our Intake (Admissions) team.
+If you have questions about TROSA’s residential treatment program or think that TROSA may be the right program for you, please contact our Admissions team.
 You can also read our Frequently Asked Questions page.
 We require that the individual seeking treatment must call or write to us directly and participate in a telephone interview.

-Call 919-419-1059 (or our toll-free number 1–833-408-7672).
+Call 919-419-1059 (or our toll-free number 833-408-7672).
 You can also email email@example.com and you will be connected to our team who can answer your questions and conduct your admissions assessment.